 5. Uterine Fibroids

-These fibroids are non-cancerous tumours that grow in and on the wall of your uterus.
-The fibroids can be painful for some women.
+These fibroids are non-cancerous tumours that grow in and on the wall of your uterus, which can be quite painful.
 Symptoms may include difficulty passing urine, heavy periods, and constipation.

 WUKA & Postpartum Bleeding